silverjosh90/branchingTutorial/README.md

 * You have now have a safe feature branch and an untainted master up in the GitHub magic cloud! :clap:

 ###Next Steps
 * Now if the changes were exactly what the boss wanted, you would merge your changes.
-Which is much more complicated when you are working with other developers, but for now, it's just you, so you can safely merge your `master` branch and your `mySolution` branch.
+Which is much more complicated when you are working with other developers, but for now, it's just lonesome ol' you, so you can safely merge your `master` branch and your `mySolution` branch.
-* Go ahead and switch back to our `master` branch with `$ git checkout master` so we can merge `mySolution` into it.
+* Go ahead and switch back to `master` with `$ git checkout master` so we can merge `mySolution` into it.
 * Do the merge! `$ git merge mySolution`
 * Now all the work we did in `mySolution` is part of `master`, and we don't need it anymore!
 * After we have double checked to make sure that everything is working fine on `master`, let's blow up `mySolution`